shangxiao/stupid-django-tricks/sql_backed_models/README.md

 <QuerySet [0, 2, 4, 6, 8, 10]>
 ```

-Date series from 1st Jan 2021 to 31st Dec 2021 with an interval of 1 month:
+Date series from 1st Jan 2021 to 31st Dec 2021 with an interval of 1 month using a string:

 ```python
 > from datetime import date